-- Improving attendance and punctuality - Providing earlier intervention (KS1 and EYFS) - Extended learning out of school hours- early mornings and after school.
+- Improving attendance and punctuality - Providing early intervention and support for those who need it. - Extended learning out of school hours- e.g. after school.

 Individualising support

 "There's no stigma attached to being in an intervention in this school.
 Everyone needs something, whatever that might be, and so they're all getting something somewhere."